Data Security Finding

 Describes details about additional resources, where classified or sensitive data is stored in, or was accessed from.

-You can populate this object, if the specific resource type objects available in the class (database, databucket, table, file) aren't sufficient; OR
+You can populate this object if the specific resource type objects available in the class (database, databucket, table, file) aren't sufficient;

 You can also choose to duplicate uid, name of the specific resources objects, for a consistent access to resource uids across all findings.